Emeritus, which develops online courses with universities, raises $40M

 The deal includes participation from existing investor Bertelsmann India Investments, and it takes Emeritus — founded in 2010 as offline management program company Eruditus — to around $50 million from investors to date.
 It also follows notable rounds in December for India-based education companies Byju’s ($540 million) and Toppr ($35 million).

 Emeritus is the online branch of Eruditus.
 It was founded in 2014 as a response to the growth in digital learning.
-Specifically, it took the core elements of the Eruditus — which include helping educational institutions design new curriculums — and applied it to the online space to develop certificate courses and online degrees.
+Specifically, it took the core elements of Eruditus — which include helping educational institutions design new curriculums — and applied them to the online space to develop certificate courses and online degrees.

 The company has offices in Boston — where it works to develop curriculum content — as well as Dubai, Mexico, Mumbai and Singapore.
-In total, it has some 350 employees while its partners include MIT, Columbia, Tuck at Dartmouth, Wharton, UC Berkeley and London Business School.
+In total, it has some 350 employees, while its partners include MIT, Columbia, Tuck at Dartmouth, Wharton, UC Berkeley and London Business School.

-Today, Emeritus accounts for most of the business’s growth potential and it is really the focus of this investment, co-founder and director Ashwin Damera told TechCrunch in an interview.
+Today, Emeritus accounts for most of the business’s growth potential and is really the focus of this investment, co-founder and director Ashwin Damera told TechCrunch in an interview.

 “We’re helping working professionals who can’t otherwise come to these schools to access high-quality educational content online,” Damera said.
 “It’s very different from a MOOC [such as Coursera or Udemy], we are a SPOC — small, private, online course.”

-For one thing, all Emeritus courses are run in collaboration with universities, they tend to attract older students — since they are masters level — and their completion rates are around 90 percent, according to Damera.
-Students on a course, he said, are broken down into sections of around 100 and then smaller working groups of around six, much like traditional offline courses.
+For one thing, all Emeritus courses are run in collaboration with universities, they tend to attract older students — because they are master’s degree level — and their completion rates are around 90 percent, according to Damera.
+Students on a course, he said, are broken down into sections of around 100, and then smaller working groups of around six, much like traditional offline courses.

 Emeritus said it will enroll 30,000 students from 80 countries during this current financial year.
 That’s a figure that Damera wants to grow ten-fold over the next five years.